 Our Components and Sensors segment operates in highly competitive industries that are characterized by price erosion and rapid technological change.
 We compete against many domestic and foreign companies, some of which have substantially greater manufacturing, financial, research and development and marketing resources than we do.
-Additionally, many of our customers are seeking to consolidate their business among one or more preferred or qualified suppliers.
 If any customer becomes dissatisfied with our prices, quality or timeliness of delivery, among other things, it could award future business or even move existing business to our competitors.
 Moreover, some of our customers could choose to manufacture and develop particular products themselves rather than purchase them from us.
 Increased competition could result in price reductions, reduced profit margins and loss of market share, each of which could materially adversely affect our business, financial condition and operating results.
-In addition, some of our competitors have engaged, and may in the future engage, in merger and acquisition transactions.
-Consolidations by competitors are likely to create entities with increased market share, customer bases, proprietary technology, marketing expertise and sales force size.
 These developments may materially adversely affect our ability to compete against these competitors.
 We cannot assure you that our products will continue to compete successfully with our competitors' products, including OEMs, many of which are significantly larger than we are and have greater financial and other resources.